RyogaLi/ryogali.github.io/_posts/2018-07-11-Python-Advanced-Logging.md

 handlers=consoleHandler
 qualname=simpleExample
 propagate=0
 ```

 * Level:The logging functions are named after
-the level or severity of the events they are
+the level or severiy of the events they are
 used to track.
 The default level is WARNING,
 which means that only events of this level
 and above will be tracked